 Up until the early 90′s I practiced as an Actuary, managing actuarial businesses and consulting to corporate clients in Australia, the UK and the USA.
 However, my passion has always been computers and computer software.
 I’ve owned, serviced, programmed and trashed virtually every personal computer and operating system known to man.
 After a long association with Linux on desktops and laptops, I commenced a passionate love affair with a MacBook Pro and iPhone.
 That affair has extended to anything Apple!
 Today, I retain my involvement with programming and database development through NOMAD Systems as well as enjoying iOS App development.
 However, my current business activities are largely targeting Internet Marketing through publishing and consulting.

-When I’m not actually earning a crust, I enjoy riding my Gilera Nexus 500cc sports scooter in the hills around Melbourne, digital photography with my Sony Alpha DSLR and generally mucking about with technology.
+When I’m not actually earning a crust, I enjoy riding my Gilera Nexus 500cc sports scooter in the hills around Melbourne, digital photography and generally mucking about with technology.

 I cannot resist watching (from the secure comfort of a TV screen) the All Blacks playing rugby and being inspired by their sheer courage, strength and skill.
 This is in spite of the fact that I really do not understand the universal passions associated with team sports.